raulnq/Jal.Router/README.md

 * EndPointName, If we have more than one enpoint for the current message type and just one of them needs to be used here is the place to put the name.
 * Version, Current version of the message (by default is "1")
 * ScheduledEnqueueDateTimeUtc, If we want to defer the delibery of the message to some time in the future.
-* Headers, If some extra propereties are needed those can be put here.
+* Headers, If some extra properties are needed those can be put here.

 The interface IBus will send the message based on the configuration below: